fiwon123/fiwon123/README.md

 I am an indie game developer and would like to share some facts about myself:

 - 🔭 I'm currently developing on Game Engine Unity 3D.
-- 🌱 I'm learning more about Rendering Engineer.
+- 🌱 I'm learning more about Rendering Engineer and Architecture/Organization to game development.
 - 🍀 I'm often participating in game jams.
 - 🔔 I intend to know more about how to create a story with a good gameplay.
 - 🚩 My dream involves everything I'm studying, maybe one day I'll be able to share...